Anniversary

-2012 is the Society’s 75th anniversary year.
-This section gives details of the special events taking place throughout the year, and a brief history of the society with pen portraits of its early musical directors.
+This section gives a brief history of the society with pen portraits of its early musical directors.

 History